UMM-CSci-3601/intro-to-git/README.md

       * You can also use `git commit -m "Your cool commit message"` to avoid being sent to an editor.
 We _strongly_ discourage this, however, as people rarely enter useful one-line commit messages.
-      * So if `vi/vim` bugs you, you should probably set your default `git` editor to something you like.
+      * If `vi/vim` bugs you, you should probably set your default `git` editor to something you like.
 [This Github help page](https://help.github.com/articles/associating-text-editors-with-git/) shows you how to set various GUI editors like `atom`, but you could also use something like `git config --global core.editor nano` to set it to a command line editor like `nano`.
-   * `VCS -> Commit Changes…` in WebStorm.
+   * `VCS -> Commit Changes…` in IDEA.
 This gives you a nice dialogue where you can select which files you actually want to include in this commit.
 This is useful because you may have made a few changes that are related to different issues – this dialogue